lavague-ai/LaVague/docs/index.md

     This project executes LLM-generated code using `exec`.
 This is not considered a safe practice.
 We therefore recommend taking extra care when using LaVague (such as running LaVague in a sandboxed environment)!

-!!! warning "Telemetry"
+## Telemetry

 By default LaVague records some basic anonymous values to help us gather data to build better agents and Large Action Models:

 - Version of LaVague installed
 - Code generated for each web action step
 - LLM used (i.e GPT4)
 - Randomly generated anonymous user ID
 - Whether you are using a CLI command or our library directly
 - The URL you performed an action on
 - Whether the action failed or succeeded
 - Error message, where relevant
 - The source nodes (chunks of HTML code retrieved from the web page to perform this action)

 If you want to turn off telemetry, you can set your `TELEMETRY_VAR` environment variable to `NONE` in your working environment.